jomz/radiant-sphinx_search-extension/README.md

  * `results:query` The original query term.
 This is sanitized for safe display.
  * `results:each` Iterator for the search result collection.
+ * `results:each:excerpt` Display the relevant excerpt for this search.
+   Requires ThinkingSphinx 1.2 or higher.
  * `results:pagination` Renders pagination links for the results collection.
    Accepts optional `class`, `previous_label`, `next_label`, `inner_window`,
    `outer_window`, and `separator` attributes which will be forwarded to